 Goldberg was also active in other fields.
 The mono-drama Esti of the Pine Trees, her debut theater work, premiered at the Theatroneto Festival 2014.
 Orange Corals, Goldberg's first volume of poetry, was published by Keshev Publishing House in 2011.

 Goldberg lives in Tel Aviv and teaches film at the Ma'aleh School of Television, Film and the Arts in Jerusalem.

 Grants and awards

-2002 Rabinovich Art Foundation grant for young poets.
+2002 Rabinovich Art Foundation grant for the book of poetry "Orange Corals".

 2002 America-Israel Cultural Foundation grant for young video artists.